The Convention on the Rights of the Child

 Article 41 – If the laws of a country protect a child better than the articles of the convention, then the laws should be followed.

-Article 42 – The government should make the convention known to parents and children.
+Article 42 – Governments should make this convention widely known to adults and children.

-Article 43-54 – These articles contain methods for institutions, organisations and individuals to ensure children get their rights.
+Article 43-54 – These articles contain methods for institutions, organisations and individuals to ensure respect for child rights.